K4KYA/MakersHelloAndroid/README.md

     		ListView mListViewTodos;
     		EditText mEditNewTodo;
 	By convention, we prefix instance variables with `m`, to avoid scope ambiguity anywhere in the class.
+	When you first type `Button`, `ListView` or some other type that is new to the class, you need to import it.
+Android Studio probably highlighted these words in red and suggested you press alt-Enter.
+It’s red, because the class wasn’t imported, but alt-enter does the recommended fix and imports the class.

 1. Inside our onCreate function we will provide values to these variables by getting references to our XML views using the `R` class.
 E.g. for the button: